phuc16/CNPM/README.md

 #### Run Customer-view mode:

     cd cusview
-    npm start
+    npm install (to install all dependencies required if necessary) npm start

 #### Run Clerk-view mode:

     cd clerkview
-    npm start
+    npm install (to install all dependencies required if necessary) npm start

 #### Run Receptionist-view mode:

     cd receptionistView
-    npm start
+    npm install (to install all dependencies required if necessary) npm start

 #### Run Manager-view mode:

     cd managerview
-    npm start
+    npm install (to install all dependencies required if necessary) npm start

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.